sbg/Mitty/Readme.md

 ```

 This generates the same kind of reads as before, but all the reads are 60bp long, instead of their usual length.
-Naturally, you can not make reads longer than what the model originally specifies.
+You can not make reads longer than what the model originally specifies (This to ensure that the read corruption
+code will work seamlessly with such truncated reads.)

 ### Corrupting reads